 - U8 Official Course (for U7 and U8 new Referees) Wednesday September 7th Arrillaga Family Recreation Center, 700 Alma Rd, Menlo Park - the Oak Room 630-930 pm

-- Basic Referee Online Companion Course (For U9 and above New Referees) Thursday September 10th at Arrillaga Family Recreation Center, 700 Alma Rd, Menlo Park - the Oak Room 630-930 pm
+- Basic Referee Online Companion Course (For U9 and above New Referees) Tuesday September 6th at Arrillaga Family Recreation Center, 700 Alma Rd, Menlo Park - the Oak Room 630-930 pm

 To Register as a New or Returning Referee, select "referee" when you register your child; print out, sign, and mail your volunteer form

 Volunteer Referees are an essential part of every AYSO soccer game.
 AYSO referees often begin by officiating their own children's games, and advance their skills along with their children year-by-year.
 As they learn the Laws, develop their own techniques for managing the game and gain an appreciation for how critical the role of the referee is to a fun, fair and safe soccer experience, our referees find it rewarding to expand their knowledge and experience with AYSO’s training and support.